-AHPA 5309 Pediatrics / Geriatrics (3:3:0) This lecture series surveys the acute and chronic disease states frequently encountered in the primary care setting as well as normal child growth and development.
+AHPA 5309 Pediatrics (3:3:0) This lecture series surveys the acute and chronic disease states frequently encountered in the primary care setting as well as normal child growth and development, childhood immunizations, disease prevention, health maintenance and neonatology.
 Students are challenged to correlate the subjective signs and symptoms with physical examination findings and clinical pathophysiology in developing critical thinking and a problem oriented approach to diagnosis and treatment.
-The family medicine relevance to neonatology, pediatrics, and geriatrics including responses to death and dying, advance directives and end of life decisions are explored.
 Referral of patients to other healthcare providers or agencies is discussed.
-Case studies and patient education are incorporated into the teaching process.
+Case studies and patient/parent education are incorporated into the teaching process.